 Students must choose a major at the end of their third semester and meet its requirements.
 Each major requires students to complete 48 credits.
 For details, see the sections § b260.
 Students can take any level courses for major electives' categories which are chosen by students.

 § b253 SPECIALIZED EDUCATION ELECTIVES

 Students should take as SE Electives a total number of 30 credits chosen from the Specialized Education courses offered by the Faculty of Liberal Arts or other faculties and programs of the university.
-Those who entered before 2011 should take 28 credits as SE Electives.

 N.B.